Albuquerque Dram Shop Lawyer

 The damages you can seek are state-specific, and you can only seek them against a restaurant, bar, or alcohol store if your state allows it.
 Contacting a lawyer to help you know your rights, the law, and who can be held responsible is the first step to making sure you get full and fair compensation.

-Our DWI/DUI injury lawyer located in Albuquerque, Los Lunas, and Belen handles these types of cases.
-Contact Gauthier & Maier Law Firm, P.C. to schedule a Free Consultation and to learn more about these laws and whether they apply in New Mexico.
+Our New Mexico personal injury attorney located in Albuquerque, Los Lunas, and Belen has extensive experience handling drunk driving accident cases.
+Contact Gauthier & Maier Law Firm, P.C. for a free consultation and to learn more about these laws and whether they apply in New Mexico.
+Mexico.